Who we are?

 Hadi Badi is an initiative that aims to promote children’s and young adult literature and creative learning in Arabic worldwide.
 Launched in January 2019, Hadi Badi evolved organically from the interest and engagement of its founders in Arabic children’s literature.

-We are four Egyptian women passionate about Arabic language, literature, and creative learning:
+We are three Egyptian women passionate about Arabic language, literature, and creative learning:

 What we do?

 Hadi Badi addresses the needs of the demand side (parents, educators, and children) to learn more about quality Arabic books available on the market and to have the opportunity to participate in creative and engaging activities around the Arabic language and culture; and of the supply side (authors, illustrators, publishers, artists, and cultural organizations) to gain better exposure to their work and better engage with their target audience.

 We work inside and outside the Arab World with a multitude of partners to maximise impact.

 Hadi Badi also provides translation, editing, idea development, and literary mediation services to interested parties.

 Why we do it?